elijah-atkins/elijah-atkins.github.io/README.md

 ## Design Goals

  To make a modern single page app style portfolio website.
-With a focus on accessibility and readablity and ease of use.
+With a focus on accessibility and readability and ease of use.

 ## To DO